-UK Trademark Registration: A Complete Guide for Businesses
+UK Trademark Registration: A Complete Guide for Businesses (updated April, 2026)

-What is a UK Trademark?
+What Is a UK Trademark?

-• Brand names
+• brand names

-• Taglines or slogans
+• slogans

 Why Register a Trademark in the UK?